 Good luck, and remember, rejection is part of the game.
 Many great novels have never reached their audience because the novelist gave up after a few rejections.
 A rejection letter with comments is almost as good as a request for sample pages.
 Agents are extremely busy, and any comment or suggestion means your query intrigued them even if they rejected it.

 Next month we’ll address self-publishing — Pros and Cons.
 Meanwhile, Strength to your pen!

 *Writing the Third Dimension, copyright, 2010 Sue Harrison*

-Bestselling author, Sue Harrison, has written two Alaska trilogies: The Ivory Carver Trilogy and The Storyteller Trilogy, and a middle readers’ book SISU.
+Bestselling author, Sue Harrison, has written two bestselling Alaska trilogies: The Ivory Carver Trilogy and The Storyteller Trilogy – all of which went digital in May 2013.
+She also wrote a middle readers’ book SISU.
 Prior to the publication of her novels, Harrison was employed at Lake Superior State University as a writer and acting director of the Public Relations Department and as an adjunct instructor in creative writing and advanced creative writing.
 For more information, click here.
 To inquire about booking Sue for workshops or speaking engagements this year, click here.

 Thanks for joining us!
 Please feel free to leave your questions and comments.
-We invite you come back June 27, 2013 for part 6.
+We invite you to come back October 22, 2015, for part 33.